paragones/AsanaRebelCodeChallenge/README.md

 	• Solution Sketch:
   	RecyclerView displaying the data with a slider to set the maximum length of the random cat fact

+Added Features:

+	• Cat Facts: The user can click the up and down button to increase the cat facts he/she wanted to read.
+	• Page: The user can click the up and down button to go to the previous page or next page.